Madsen machine gun: Design details

 The Madsen has a rather sophisticated and unique operating cycle.
 The machine gun uses a mixed recoil-operated locking system with a hinged bolt that is patterned after the lever-action Peabody Martini breechblock.
 The recoil operation is part short and part long recoil.
 After firing a round to start the open bolt firing cycle, the initial recoil impulse drives the barrel, barrel extension, and bolt to the rear.
 A pin on the right side of the bolt moves backward in grooves in an operating cam plate mounted to the right side of the receiver.
 After 12.7 mm of travel, the bolt is cammed upward, away from the breech (the "short" portion of the recoil system).
 The barrel and barrel extension continue to move rearward to a point slightly exceeding the combined overall length of the cartridge case and projectile (the long portion of the recoil system, responsible for the weapon's low rate of fire).

 After the breech is exposed, an odd lever-type extractor/ejector, mounted under the barrel, pivots to the rear, extracts the empty case, and ejects it through the bottom of the receiver.
 The bolt's operating cam then forces the bolt face to pivot downward, aligning a cartridge feed groove in the left side of the bolt with the chamber.
 While the bolt and barrel are returning forward, a cartridge-rammer lever, mounted on the barrel extension, pivots forward, loading a fresh cartridge.

 Operational use

 Up to and including World War I

 The Madsen was considered expensive to produce, but was known for its reliability.
-Thirty-four countries bought the gun, in a dozen different calibres, before and after World War I. They were used by all sides in the Mexican Revolution.
+Thirty-four countries bought the gun, in a dozen different calibres, before and after World War I. Mexico had imported 100 Madsens by 1911.
+They were used by all sides of the Mexican Revolution.

-In Britain, the Rexer Arms Company manufactured the Madsen without license from 1905.
-The guns were known as the Rexer or DDRS and exported worldwide.
+In Britain, the Rexer Arms Company manufactured the Madsen with license from 1905 till 1907 The guns were known as the Rexer or DDRS and exported worldwide.
+However their license was only for sale in Britain and the Commonwealth.
+Due to this DRS would sue them causing Rexer to dissolve, with most of its assets ending up in the hands of DRS.